-Mandy is also a trainer for the educational charity Grounds for Learning and was a director on the board of the previous environmental charity Aberdeen Greenspace.
+Mandy is also a trainer for the educational charity Learning Through Landscapes Scotland and was a director on the board of the previous environmental charity Aberdeen Greenspace.

 All activities include a chance to muck in and make mud pies, which Mandy believes epitomises a great childhood.

-At an education conference I attended, the guest speaker asked her adult audience what they remembered most about playing outdoors and 20 piped up with ‘mud pies’.
+At an education conference I attended, the guest speaker asked the audience what they remembered most about playing outdoors and everyone piped up with ‘mud pies’.
 I think it is great for children to spend time outside just playing.
 It’s high time we brought back mud pies!